 Hypertension is a major risk factor for the development and progression of chronic kidney disease (CKD), irrespective of the underlying cause.
 Recent aggregate-data meta-analyses have provided conflicting evidence on the effects of BP-lowering treatment in patients with CKD.
 Therefore, the impact of BP reduction on progression of CKD and prevention of cardiovascular events remains uncertain.
 Furthermore, whether reducing albuminuria could be a proxy for prevention of cardiovascular disease also remains controversial.
 There is also limited evidence suggesting that some drug classes may afford greater cardiovascular protection and reduction of proteinuria.
 This project aims to investigate the effects of BP reduction in patients with CKD overall and stratified by drug class.
 The interaction of treatment with albuminuria/proteinuria will also be investigated.

 As BP lowering reduces renal perfusion pressure, it is expected and not unusual for estimated glomerular filtration rate to decrease by 10 to 20% in patients treated for hypertension.
 Although this decline is usually limited to the first few weeks of treatment and stabilizes thereafter, concerns about potentially increased risk of renal impairment and eventual progression to renal failure often limit BP lowering treatment.
-Therefore, this project aims to investigate the effects of BP-lowering treatment on renal function overall and stratified by drug classes and baseline BP.
+Therefore, this project aims to investigate the effects of BP-lowering treatment on renal function and disease, and examine any differential effects by drug class and baseline blood pressure.
 The interaction with baseline comorbidities including chronic kidney disease, diabetes and cardiovascular disease will also be investigated and subgroup analysis performed if significant interactions are found.

 Some observational analyses have suggested that initiation of blood pressure lowering therapy is associated with an increased risk of fractures.
 However, these analyses are susceptible to confounding (sicker elderly patients being initiated on BP lowering medication).
 In contrast, an analysis of HYVET indicated that BP lowering in the elderly reduced the rate of fractures.
 An IPD meta-analysis will investigate the long-term effect of antihypertensive therapy on falls/fractures in more detail.

-With > 352,000 patients included in the 51 collaborating trials, the BPLTTC is the largest single data resource of individual patient-level randomized clinical trial data.
+With > 360,000 participants included in the 52 collaborating trials, the BPLTTC is the largest single data resource of individual patient-level randomized clinical trial data.

 Emma Copland Epidemiologist / Statistical Programmer Zeinab Bidel Epidemiologist / Statistical Programmer